corngk/bigdata/README.md

 # Big Data
 ### Big Data Resources

 This guide covers what you need to learn Big Data.
-I use Windows 10 running with WSL 2 using Ubuntu 20.04.
+Fort this guide, I use Windows 10 running with WSL 2 using Ubuntu 20.04.
 This article includes the following software and tools:
 1. [Hadoop 2.10.1](Hadoop.md)
 2. [Apache Scoop](SCOOP.md)
 3. [Apache Flume](FLUME.md)